1hw7/IIoT/HOL/IOTHubPiHackathon/2/README.md

   - Take note of your Device ID, as you will need this later.
 Feel free to use the parameters template provided earlier.

-  - As a final step in this lab, add a high temperature limit to the device twin.
-We will use this later in the lab.
+  - As a final step in this lab, add a high temperature limit to your physical device.
-    - Click on the device you created.
+    - Select the checkbox of the physical device you created..
-    - Under "Device Twin", in the "Tags" category, click "Edit".
+    - Select "Jobs".
     <p align="center">
        <img src="/HOL/IOTHubPiHackathon/images/twinTag1.jpg" />
     </p>